gregsadetsky/nycnoise/README.md

 - implement core features - i.e. events & venues
 - re-implement the homepage i.e. list of events for the current month
-- import existing WP pages & keep them editable.
+- import existing WP pages & keep them editable in the admin (in "rich text" i.e. html)
-- when the site has some feature parity and covers most/all existing URLs, launch it as an alpha version.
+- when the site has enough feature parity and covers most/all existing URLs, launch it as an alpha version
-- eventually replace the current site entirely.
+- eventually replace the current site entirely

 ## tech-y things